unm-historiography/2016-fall/new-historiography/outlines/jamie-access-update.md

   * Nationalism
    * How does nationalistic pride affect the creation and perception of history?
   * Patronage - who wants this history made?
-  * Colonialism
+  * Colonialism - Who is writing history in the New World?
   * The printing press
    * Bulk dissemination of ideas
    * Literacy - who can read these ideas?
+Things are still written in Latin.

-#**Access to history in the Enlightenment**
+#**Access to history in the Reformation and Enlightenment**

+A period of dramatic upheaval, wars, and revolution, the Reformation and the following Enlightenment period change not only the organization of states, but the relationship the people and the Church have with them, with education and scholarship, and with history.
-  * Changing audience of history
+  * Changing audience of history and literature
-  * Again, changing literacy
+   * Martin Luther
+   * Translations from Latin into vernacular
+  * Literacy and education becomes more commonplace in the Enlightenment
+  * Shifting focus from nationalism, to logic and reason
+   * Human nature
+   * Human spirit (Voltaire)
-  * History becoming more scientific, more philosphical, how does this impact audience/access?
+  * How does a shift to history becoming more scientific, more philosphical impact audience/access?